Bradley-Hower/201-reading-notes/class-14.md

 # *Course 201, Entry 14: Documentation, Project Selection, & Team Workflow*

-With the ability to change elements in form and over time such to create animations, a lot is added to what a page can be.
+With the ability to change elements in form and over time, in such to be able to create animations, a lot is added to what a page can be.
 For any of the properties to be mentioned here, it is important to include vendor prefixes to maximize browser support.
-This means for each transfrom, transition, and animation property created, a copy for each vendor with its appropriate prefix attached should be created.
+This means for each transform, transition, and animation property created, a copy for each vendor with its appropriate prefix attached should be created.

 Prefixes: